bigbrotherisstillwatching/mUTe/README.md

 # mUTe [Alpha]

-Very simple audioplayer for Ubuntu Touch Focal (because the standard music player is not working properly for me on Fairphone 4)
+Very simple audioplayer for Ubuntu Touch Focal (because the standard music player is not working properly for me on Fairphone 4).
-Still in alpha state
+Still in alpha state.

 ## Keep in mind that: